performant-software/faircopy/public/main-process/release-notes/latest.md

 ### Choice and Subst Elements

-The Choice and Subst elements, located in Stamp->Asides on the toolbar, now work properly.
+The Choice and Subst elements, located in Stamp->Notes on the toolbar, now work properly.
 Each requires certain elements to start with.
-For choice, it must have two elements (corr and sic).
+For Choice, it must have two elements (corr and sic).
 For Subst, add and del.
 Other elements are possible, but there must be two.

 ### Transcription Structure Elements